bacardi55/pimaton/README.md

 The booth is not mounted yet, but gives an idea of the application running and the speed to generate/print the image.

 The main goals of Pimaton are:
-- To be simple and instable quickly on a raspberrypi (goal is to be installable via Pip soon)
+- To be simple and installable quickly on a raspberrypi (via Pip)
 - To be configurable ([check the config file](pimaton/assets/default_config.yaml) to see all options
-  - Options include (but not limited to), number of picture taken, size of thumbnails and their layout on printed image.
+  - Options includes (but not limited to), number of picture taken, size of thumbnails and their layout on printed image.
 A background/template image can be used to customize the final image.
   - A command is included to generate a blank template with placeholder for the future image to facilitate template creation.
 See [example](docs/assets/pimaton_template.jpg)
 - To run either on CLI (still with camera preview thanks to PiCamera) or via a GUI (if X installed, will run a TK app in fullscreen mode)
 - To be triggered either via keyboard, touchscreen (if GUI + touchscreen) and/or via GPIO (if like me you want to plug an big arcade button :))